 For the first and last part of the cruise, you will be traveling along the British Columbian Coastline.
 The main cruises usually depart from Seattle or Vancouver, and visit the ports of Glacier Bay, Juneau, Skagway and Ketchikan (and possibly others), over a 4-day period, before returning up the coastline.

-- Activities: wildlife watching, snorkelling, kayaking, hiking, dog sledding, land tours, fishing and seaplane tours.
+- Activities: wildlife watching, snorkeling, kayaking, hiking, dog sledding, land tours, fishing, and seaplane tours.